CitiObs/virtualair-api/README.md

 	- VirtualAirDataApi: The API for accessing data from the different observatories by forwarding the request and merging the results, Observations will be aggregated

 ## Dependencies
-Use the project virtualair-docker-compose to publish to a docker container.
+Use the project virtualair-deployment to publish to a docker container.
 This is done by changing the image version and merge to test/prod